frankiesardo/tripod/README.md

           (assoc context :response {:foo :bar}))})
 ```

-The use case of getting the request out of the context and associng a response is so common that a helper macro is supplied:
+As a convenience functions (and vars) are converted into interceptors that gets the request key out of the context and assoc into it the response.

+This way you can use your ring handlers out of the box without changing anything in your code:

-`(defhandler my-handler [req] (do-something ..) {:foo :bar})`
+`(defn my-handler [req] (do-something ..) {:foo :bar})`

-Expands to the exact same map as above.
+Is conceptually equivalent to the interceptor map above.

 ### Context